m4theus4ndr4de/house_rocket/README.md

 <h2>7.
 Conclusion</h2>

-<p>The questions that motivated this project were answered.
+<p align="justify">The questions that motivated this project were answered.
 Analysing the dataset it was possible to find out which houses should be bought based on their price, zipcode, condition and grade.
     The dashboard was created using Streamlit and deployed on <a href="https://house-rocket-app-ma.herokuapp.com/" target="_blank">Heroku</a>.
 The insights were generated based on the dataset from
     <a href="https://www.kaggle.com/datasets/harlfoxem/housesalesprediction" target="_blank">Kaggle</a>.</p>